8 Typical Video not Playing Errors & Their Solutions

 The error message pops up if your media player does totally not support the video file, like 4K HEVC, MKV, MP4, MOV, etc.

-Possible causes to the error message:
+Possible causes to this video won't play error message:

 - Your file is corrupted.